-- (1) The Commissioner, on or before 30 November or such other date as may be prescribed, is to lay before each House of Parliament a report on the performance of its functions and exercise of its powers under this Act during the period of 12 months ending on the last preceding 30 June. - (2) The report under subsection (1) may be combined with the report under section 36 of the State Service Act 2000.
+- (1) The Commissioner, on or before 30 November or such other date as may be prescribed, is to lay before each House of Parliament a report on the performance of its functions and exercise of its powers under this Act during the period of 12 months ending on the last preceding 30 June. - (2) The report under subsection (1) may be combined with the report under section 36 of the State Service Act 2000. - (3) The report under subsection (1) must include disclosure of contracts entered into under section 13(2)(b), including the total value of the contract, the general nature of the contract, and the name of the entity entered into a contract with. - (4) If the Commissioner is unable to comply with subsection (1) for any reason other than that a House of Parliament is not sitting, the Commissioner must cause to be laid before each House of Parliament a statement specifying - (d) the reasons for the failure to comply with that subsection; and - (e) an estimate of the day by which a copy of the annual report will be ready to be laid before each House of Parliament. - (5) If the Commissioner is unable to comply with subsection (1) because a House of Parliament is not sitting, the Commissioner must -

-- (3) If the Commissioner is unable to comply with subsection (1) for any reason other than that a House of Parliament is not sitting, the Commissioner must cause to be laid before each House of Parliament a statement specifying - (d) the reasons for the failure to comply with that subsection; and - (e) an estimate of the day by which a copy of the annual report will be ready to be laid before each House of Parliament. - (4) If the Commissioner is unable to comply with subsection (1) because a House of Parliament is not sitting, the Commissioner must - (a) forward a copy of the annual report to the Clerk of that House; and - (b) within the next 7 sitting-days of that House, cause a copy of the annual report to be laid before that House.
+- (a) forward a copy of the annual report to the Clerk of that House; and - (b) within the next 7 sitting-days of that House, cause a copy of the annual report to be laid before that House.